kalidao/kali-ui/README.md

 ## Local Development

-1. Build graph-client: `pnpm build-client`
-2. Start the app: `pnpm dev`
+1. Start the app: `pnpm dev`
-3. View the app at localhost:3000
+2. View the app at localhost:3000

 ## Environment settings